 Included in the budget is the installation of electricity and internet to the communal hub.
 Installation of electricity and internet at individual lots if desired is the responsibility of the lot owners.

 A solar panel installation would cost $2-5000 for a 2-5 kW system.
 Grid installation could cost $2-4000 for a 50 A service depending on how many people want to do it and the distance from the hub.
 In the case of grid installation, those owners interested could purchase a transformer together to be installed at the central hub to distribute electricity to their lots.
 Or, each owner could have their own transformer on their personal plot.

 Internet installation to individual lots would cost $2-500 (depending on the distance of the lot from the central hub).
-Internet plans would be around $30 per month for 4 Mbps up and down, or $50 per month for 10 Mbps up and down.
+Internet plans are $20-30 per month.

 - $1200 if one person purchases one lot (without combining the closing with other lots – this would be the best option if you want to purchase a lot right away without waiting until we find additional buyers to combine a closing.)